 Best eCommerce Platforms

-If you want to make money by selling products or services online, and are wondering how you go about doing so, you’ve arrived at the right place.
+If you want to leverage an eCommerce platform to make money by selling products or services online, and are wondering how you go about doing so, you’ve arrived at the right place.

-However, choosing an eCommerce platform can be a bit of a minefield, especially when there are so many good deals to be had.
+However, choosing a platform can be a bit of a minefield, especially when there are so many good deals to be had.
 We’ve signed up for each eCommerce platform in this guide to give you an honest account of their features, pricing, reliability, and pros and cons.

 What is an eCommerce Platform?

 An eCommerce platform is much like a website builder; you can design and build your own online store so you can sell online.
-The best features of an eCommerce platform are that they are simple to use, and you won’t have to know how to code to build a successful store.
+The best features are that they are simple to use, and you won’t have to know how to code to build a successful store.

 If you want to make money online and build a store for your small or growing business, creating an eCommerce site is a great way to start.